nikipound/Mint-Y-Dark-Purple/README.md

 Editing
 =======

-Do not makes modifications to the theme directly in the usr/share/themes directory.
+Do not make modifications to the theme directly in the usr/share/themes directory.
 These are automatically generated from the files located in the src/ directory.
 Each subdirectory contains its own individual instructions on how to edit.
 Once edits are made you can generate the final themes by running the build-themes.py script.